brianquach/five-card-poker-api/README.md

     - Method: PUT
     - Parameters: player, card_ids_to_exchange, game_urlsafe_key
     - Returns: Message confirming player move with a list of cards representing their final hand.
-    - Description: Determines players final hand based on the cards if any the player want to exchange and notifies the next player of their turn.
+    - Description: Determines players final hand based on the cards if any the player want to exchange and emails the next player of their turn.
 If both players have made a move, then the game will email both players of the game outcome.
     - Raises: NotFoundException if player does not exist.
 ForbiddenException if player is not part of the game or if it is not the player's turn.
 BadRequestException if game key is not valid.

 - **get_user_games**